mmgen/mmgen-wallet/README.md

 on both an online and an offline computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
-To track address balances without exposing keys on the online computer, MMGen relies on Bitcoin Core's newly included watch-only address support.
-Ordinary Bitcoin addresses can also be tracked and spent, creating an easy migration path from other wallets.
+To track address balances without exposing keys on the online computer, MMGen relies on Bitcoin Core’s watch-only address support.
+Ordinary Bitcoin addresses can be tracked and spent too, creating an easy migration path from other wallets.

-MMGen is designed for reliability by having the reference Bitcoin Core daemon, rather than less-tested third-party software, do all the "heavy lifting" of tracking and signing transactions.
-It's also designed for privacy: unlike some other online/offline wallet solutions, MMGen plus Bitcoin Core is a **completely self-contained system** requiring no external Internet resources except for the Bitcoin network itself to do its work: no third parties are involved, and thus no information regarding which addresses you're tracking is leaked to the outside world.
+MMGen is designed for reliability by having the reference Bitcoin Core daemon, rather than less-tested third-party software, do all the “heavy lifting” of tracking and signing transactions.
+It’s also designed for privacy: unlike some other online/offline wallet solutions, MMGen plus Bitcoin Core is a completely self-contained system that makes **no connections to the Internet** except for the Bitcoin network itself: no third parties are involved, and thus no information about which addresses you’re tracking is leaked to the outside world.

 Like all deterministic wallets, MMGen can generate a virtually unlimited number of address/key pairs from a single seed.
 Your wallet never changes, so you need back it up only once.
 Transactions are signed offline: your seed and private keys never touch an online computer.

-At the heart of the MMGen system is the seed, the "master key" providing access to all your Bitcoins.
+At the heart of the MMGen system is the seed, the “master key” providing access to all your Bitcoins.
 The seed can be stored in five different ways:

   1. as a password-encrypted wallet.
 For password hashing, the crack-resistant scrypt hash function is used.
-Scrypt's parameters can be tuned on the command line to make your wallet's password virtually impossible to crack should it fall into the wrong hands.
+Scrypt’s parameters can be tuned on the command line to make your wallet’s password virtually impossible to crack should it fall into the wrong hands.
 The wallet is a tiny, six-line text file suitable for printing or even writing out by hand;